aaronkyle/social-development/thematic-issues/social-impact-assessment/methodology/methods_rapid-appraisal.md

 ![dots](https://s3.amazonaws.com/geospatial-analysis/map-app/source_material/mockups/dots.jpg "dots.jpg")

 Comparative analysis of MTB *'Kecamatan' Dalam Angka* demonstrates that reporting is uneven for most socio-economic variables--to an extent that severely limits current capacity to use these data in studies of social change and sustainable development.
 The distribution of topics varies greatly and few variable measures are uniformly disaggregated to the village level.
-Even fewer variables desegregate according to gender.
+Even fewer variables disaggregate according to gender.
 The varying integrity of each underlying dataset and mistakes resulting from the process of government reporting and client re-capture are also processes certain to have introduced errors.
-Aanalysis, therefore, is involves substantial interpretation and application of 'professional judgment'.
+Analysis, therefore, involves substantial interpretation and application of 'professional judgment'.

 International development projects can contribute on-going technical assistance to re-constitute, clean, and verify MTB government village-level data in a manner that is helpful for social analysis.
 We will continue integrating government data sources as they become available to us.
-Allowes are made within the scope of this methodology to pursue data access by working directly with key stakeholder informants. %%{[REFERENCE METHODOLOGY SECTION]}%%.
+Allowance is made within the scope of this methodology to pursue data access by working directly with key stakeholder informants. %%{[REFERENCE METHODOLOGY SECTION]}%%.
 Consultancy will continue to seek access to data from the 2010 Indonesian Census, which records to the household level across the country.

 ### key informant interviews